facebookresearch/nougat/README.md

   What language is the document in?
 Nougat works best with English papers, other Latin-based languages might work. **Chinese, Russian, Japanese etc. will not work**.
   If these requirements are fulfilled it might be because of false positives in the failure detection, when computing on CPU or older GPUs ([#11](https://github.com/facebookresearch/nougat/issues/11)).
 Try passing the `--no-skipping` flag for now.

-- Where can I download the model checkpoint from.
+- Where can I download the model checkpoint from?

   They are uploaded here on GitHub in the release section.
 You can also download them during the first execution of the program.
 Choose the preferred preferred model by passing `--model 0.1.0-{base,small}`